Cecily Tufton Manners, Countess of Rutland: The Gypsies Metamorphosed

+Style you mistress of the county.

 Later life

 The Countess was said to have Catholic sympathies.
 She joined the household of Henrietta Maria in August 1626, and was permitted to attend mass with the queen.

 She died in September 1653 and was buried at Westminster Abbey.

 Cecily, Countess of Rutland, and the portrait with a mantle

 A portrait of Cecily Tufton is held by Colchester and Ipswich Museums Service.

 A full-length portrait at Belvoir attributed Marcus Gheeraerts the Younger, or the workshop associated with William Larkin, was thought to be a portrait of Frances, Lady Manners, and was inscribed with her name.
 Another version of this portrait (with some differences in the costume and mantle) was formerly in the collection of the Nelson-Atkins Museum of Art.
 This three-quarter-length version (and the portrait at Belvoir) are now thought to depict this Cecily Tufton Manners, another sitter of the same family, who became Countess of Rutland in 1612.
 Her left hand is tucked into a distinctive "geranium-red" Irish style mantle.